 Drop off and pick up information can be found here.

 WHAT ARE THE ACTIVITIES?

 Campers are supervised at all times with a ratio of 1 staff member for every 6 campers, per American Camp Association standards.
-A variety of scheduled activities are offered including: Swimming (lessons available), archery, theme week specials, canoeing, arts and crafts, field games, cooking, drama, fort-building, BB Rifles (for older campers), sports, carnivals and much more.
+A variety of scheduled activities are offered including: Swimming (lessons available), archery, theme week specials, canoeing, arts and crafts, field games, cooking, drama, fort-building, sports, carnivals and much more.
 Here is an idea of the daily schedule for the day campers:

 - 7:15am - 9:00am: Day campers will register/sign-in at the Day Camp Center keeping occupied with games, crafts, and other small activities.

 - 9:00am-11:15am: Day campers will participate in one-hour scheduled activity periods with their day camp group and counselors: Canoeing, Swim Lessons, Arts & Crafts, Fort Building